 Hi, I’m Helen Rosenau.
 I’m a writer, fused glass artist, and insight coach based in Eugene.
 Oregon.
 You can see what I do at the blog, dvar, and gallery pages.
 I’m not a rabbi, but I’ve always been a mystic and seeker.
 I care about how I live and how we treat one another.
 I have a strong set of spiritual beliefs and practices.
 If these kinds of thoughts speak to you, keep reading.

 I care about what makes people tick, what helps us get to greater sense of understanding and acceptance – for self and others, and what motivates us to live with greater awareness and intention.
-That’s the focus of the KabbalahGlass blog.
-To help me and you and anyone it speaks to become the who and how they want to be, and to live that way.
+The focus of the KabbalahGlass blog is to help me and you and anyone it speaks to become the who and how they want, and to live that way.

 I’m a writer who’s always loved visual art.
 I found lineages in various form of meditation and practice and Jewish mysticism.
 Kabbalah Glass evolved out of that.
-Simple stuff, like meditating in nature and having my eye or ear caught by something.
-Then listening.
-That’s what the art is a bridge to help you do.
+I’m a believer in simple stuff, like meditating in nature and paying attention to what calls to my eye or ear.
+And then listening.
+That’s what art is a bridge to help you do.

 In Kabbalah, dualities have a creative connection.
 Each pair of opposites, right and left, resolve into a next, a center.
-Wisdom (Chokmah) and DUnderstanding (Binah) create Knowledge (Da’at).
-Unconditional Love (Chesed) and Discernment (Gevurah) marry and blend to form Compassion, Harmony, Beauty (Tipheret).
+Wisdom (Chokmah) and Understanding (Binah) create Knowledge (Da’at), which in classical Kabbalah is usually invisible, but I think is pivotal.
+Unconditional Love (Chesed) and Discernment (Gevurah) blend to form Compassion, Harmony, Beauty (Tipheret).
 Victory/Energy (Netzach) and Splendor/Focus (Hod) form Possibility (Yesod).
 Then there’s only one place to go, here (Malkuth).
-Malkuth is whichever here one is ready to be in: whatever art I’m guided to make; whatever it stirs in you.
+Malkuth is whichever here one and now you are ready to be in.

 Kabbalah Glass is a journey that I invite you to join.
 From wherever you are and for wherever you want to go.